selimslab/selimslab.github.io/_NOTES/philosophy/all-is-one.md

 ---
-title: All is One ☯
+title: All is One
 tags: phil top
 ---

 We name things so we can talk about them.
-It's like drawing a line in the sand, it might be useful but it's artificial.
-Names don't exist outside our heads.
+It's useful but artificial since names don't exist outside our minds.

 A tree might seem like a separate thing but it could not exist without water, soil, and the sun.
 You take a tree and the sun comes with it